delwiv/err-tree/README.md

 - `fn`: the function name in which the line is
 - `as`: an alias for the function (its real name?)
-- `file`: the path of the file containing the line
+- `path`: the path of the file containing the line
 - `dirname`: the dirname of the file stated above
-- `shortDirname`: the dirname part from the cwd
+- `rootpath`: the dirname part from the cwd
-- `prefixDirname`: the cwd if file is in a subdirectory of cwd
+- `basepath`: the cwd if file is in a subdirectory of cwd
 - `basename`: the filename without the path to it
 - `line`: the line number
 - `column`: the column number